CuriousNeuralNerd/StatisticalPlotAnalysis/README.md

 - **Protagonist and Antagonist Predictions:** The model's prediction of the antagonist, compared with the actual antagonist from the novel.
 - **Major Scenes:** Key scenes identified by the plot progression model based on significant shifts in sentiment and event-based markers.
-- **Plot Progression Visualization:** Shows how sentiment and crime-related events change over the course of the novel.
+- **Plot Progression Visualization:** Shows how sentiment and crime and reveal-related events change over the course of the novel.

 ---